adamsteff/capstone_create_blue_green_pipeline/README.md

 All the other steps in the pipeline are skipped, and no updates to the website will be made.

 ### Blue Branch
-When your code changes are committed and push in the blue branch, the following steps will occur.
+When your code changes are committed and pushed in the blue branch, the following steps will occur:
 - Lint HTML
 - Build Docker Image
 - Push Docker Image